hasura/graphql-engine/manual/api-console/index.rst

   $ hasura api-console # optionally -c <cluster-alias>

-This will run a local server on your system and will open up the api console in a browser window at `http://localhost:9695 <http://localhost:9695>`_.
-The API explorer section of the console will be open by default.
+This will run a local server on your system and will open up the api console in a browser window at ``http://localhost:9695``.
+By default, the API explorer section of the console will be open.

-This is a quick overview of the prominent features of the API-Console:
+Here is a quick overview of the prominent features of the API-Console:

 .. toctree::
    :maxdepth: 2
    :titlesonly:

-  api-explorer
+  API-Explorer <api-explorer>
-  data
+  Data <data>
-  auth
+  Auth <auth>
-  filestore
+  Filestore <filestore>
-  notify
+  Notify <notify>